On the implementation of zero-determinant strategies in repeated games: Introduction

 Although the concept of ZD strategy has been widely used, its general mathematical properties have not yet been sufficiently clear.
+Clarifying its properties will enable us to implement ZD strategies in broader situations which were not in the scope of application of ZD strategies \cite{XWPW2023,CDPP2024}.
 In this paper, we further clarify mathematical properties of ZD strategies.
 Particularly, we first show that ZD strategies, if exist, can be realized by one-dimensional transition probability.
 This result enables us to implement ZD strategies even if an action set is restricted to one-dimension space.
 Second, we prove that ZD strategies controlling payoffs exist in two-player non-trivial potential games.
 This result can be regarded as an extension of the result in two-player symmetric potential games \cite{Ued2022} to asymmetric cases.

 This paper is organized as follows.
 In Section \ref{sec:preliminaries}, we introduce basic concepts such as repeated games, zero-determinant strategies, and potential games.
 In Section \ref{sec:physicalZDS}, we prove our first theorem about implementation of ZD strategies by one-dimensional transition probability.
 In Section \ref{sec:ZDS_potential}, we provide our second theorem about the existence of ZD strategies controlling payoffs in two-player non-trivial potential games.
 This result is also demonstrated by using an asymmetric prisoner's dilemma game in this section.
+In Section \ref{sec:discussion}, we discuss relations between our results and previous results.
 Section \ref{sec:conclusion} is devoted to concluding remarks.